Tag Archive: KORO

 GRAIL BLOODLINE CONNECTIONS:

-1. Sir Ralph Neville : 1301 Raby (18 x GGF) ‘From left to right’
+• Sir Ralph Neville : 1301 Raby (18 x GGF) ‘From left to right’

 “WHAT CONNECTIONS?”

 THE NINE MAIDENS STONE CIRCLE/BELSTONE STONE CIRCLE.
+BELLSTONE.
 OKEHAMPTON.
 After the heat and sterile enviroment of the city i was pleased to be driving all the way to Dartmoor where i knew great adventures and true spirituality would great me.
 Dartmoor has always had a place in my heart and although it was a long drive, it was a relaxing and enjoyable drive through gorgeous scenery and pretty villages.
 This was to be the highlight of the day by any mile!
-When we reached Belstone village it was quite a little trek upwards and over the moors to gain access to the circle and one had to take ones time, but the steady walk was enjoyable and well worth it.
+When we reached Belstone village it was quite a little trek upwards and over the moors to gain access to the circle and one had to take one’s time, but the steady walk was enjoyable and well worth it.
 There was hardly anyone around and the few folks whom were there were chatty but did not linger.
 The sacred energies and earth magnetics are very evident and strong here; the St Michael Ley Line runs right through the circle or rather the stone circle was purposefully placed upon the ley line; the frequencies are very strong here and at times felt as if time was truly standing still and the stones breathing….
 A powerful place on so many levels, the day being full of revelations…..

 The Belstone Circle – full of magic and mystery <click to enlarge>

-The Nine Maidens, is a bronze age circle and settlement located near the village of Belstone on Dartmoor, in Devon, and one can still see evidence of the settlement in the landscape all around the circle, and yet it was so much more than that.
+The Nine Maidens, is a Bronze Age stone circle and settlement located near the village of Belstone on Dartmoor, in Devon, and one can still see evidence of the settlement in the landscape all around the circle, and yet it was so much more than that.
 It is also known as the Seventeen Brothers, for there were in actual fact seventeen stones, including an altar stone, just outside the main circle; in these days is no longer complete.
 It is said that the circle may have been called the ‘nine maidens’ due to the origins of the number nine and to the connections of the site of the number nine, ie the ninth, the ‘hidden one‘.
 The number nine in sacred geometry from a Ninansian perspective (grammer and language) means ‘the hidden one’.
 The number nine has many magical or occult meanings such as the ninth gate, the nine stones, the nine maidens, the nine ships, the nine battles.
 All relating to the ‘hidden one’, the secret underlying knowledge of Craft.
 Folks whom are astute and tuned in will certainly pick up on this while visiting the circle and will feel the energies for themselves.
 And of course there are secrets hidden there that maybe no one in our life times will ever know, things forever hidden from the current cycle of mankind.
 The stones here are so much more significant than Stonehenge or Avebury yet are almost deserted so maybe the curse is working and is in actual fact a blessing?
+Special mention to, to the ‘Burial Chamber’ and ‘Devonium’

 The stones here are so much more significant than Stonehenge or Avebury<click to enlarge>

 There are many folklore tales attached to the stones and despite the fallen stones of the past, the locals are said to be apprehensive of restoration work, believing that anyone whom tampers with the stones will be cursed.
 Locals cite a film crew which added an extra stone to the circle in 1985; the ‘curse’ was the unfortunate loss of the only copy of the film, ‘The Circle of Doom’, in the post.
-The St Michael’s ley line, which runs 350 miles from Lands End to Hopton on Sea, Norfolk, via Bury St Edmunds in Suffolk, is one of our points of study and focuss on this quest, and runs right through the Nine Maidens.
+The St Michael’s ley line, which runs 350 miles from Lands End to Hopton on Sea, Norfolk, via Bury St Edmunds in Suffolk, is one of our points of study and focus on this quest, and runs right through the Nine Maidens.
 This ley-line goes through many sites dedicated to St Michael, such as St Michael’s Tower on Glastonbury Tor, with the line matching the sunrise on 8 May when the Catholic Church celebrated the apparition of St Michael.
 Local folklore too suggests that the stones dance: The stone circles on Dartmoor, are said to have been made “when there were wolves on the hills, and winged serpents in the low lands.”
 On the side of Belstone Tor, near Okehamton is a small grave circle called “Nine Stones.”
 It is said to dance every day at noon.
 The stones are also said to have originally been nine maidens who were cast into stone and damned to dancing every noon for eternity as a punishment for dancing on the Sabbath.
 Equally, the story has involved seventeen brothers.
 It is also said that the ringing of the nearby church bells brings them to life.

 The Altar Stone and Burial Chamber <click to enlarge>